brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 went to my boss and asked if he could support me in figuring this out.
 Surprisingly, he was quite happy that I was going to university and went out of his way to help me out.
-He figured out a way to change my work schedule where I could work a few nights and weekends and I wouldn't miss classes much.
+He figured out a way to change my work schedule where I could work a few nights and weekends and I wouldn't have to miss classes much.

 It all worked out and I managed to study just fine.
-I missed one class here and there, but I wasn't expecting to attend at all, so that was a huge win already.
+I missed one class here and there, but I wasn't expecting to attend at all.
+That was a huge win already.

-So everything was going well until nearing the end of my studies, where I managed to get a scholarship with all expenses paid to go to the US.
+Everything was going well until nearing the end of my studies, where I managed to get a scholarship with all expenses paid to go to the US.

 ## Getting the chance to study abroad without losing my job